haccht/edgegrid/README.md

 # edgegrid

-This tool provides a convenient way to sign and send requests to the Akamai API using the EdgeGrid authentication scheme.
-It offers two subcommands: `curl`, which signs and sends a single HTTP request, and `proxy`, which starts a reverse proxy that automatically signs and forwards requests to the Akamai API.
+`edgegrid` is a command-line tool for signing requests to the Akamai API with the EdgeGrid authentication scheme.

+It provides two subcommands:

+- `curl`: signs and sends a single HTTP request.
+- `proxy`: starts a reverse proxy that signs incoming requests and forwards them to the Akamai API.

 ## Configuration